nasa/trick/docs/tutorial/ATutIntroduction.md

 Trick is a NASA Open Source simulation framework for running time-based physics models.
 It builds executable simulations with a common architecture, using user supplied simulation definition files and user supplied "model code".
-A Trick based simulation, provides many capabilities such realtime synchronization, job scheduling, simulation state save and restore (checkpoint), data-recording, interactive variable manipulation (variable server), numeric state integration and an input processor.
+A Trick based simulation provides many capabilities such as realtime synchronization, job scheduling, simulation state save and restore (checkpoint), data-recording, interactive variable manipulation (variable server), numeric state integration and an input processor.
 It also includes tools for plotting